ceroytres/ceroytres.github.io/_posts/2020-06-09-neural_ode.md

 ## Ordinary Differential Equations (ODEs)

-Solving an ODE consists finding $h(t)$ that satisfies:
+Solving an ODE consists finding of the $h(t)$ that satisfies:

 $$ \frac{d}{dt}h(t) = f(t, h(t)) \quad 0 \leq t \leq T$$

 $$ h(0) = h_0 $$

 where $h_0$ is the initial condition.
-General ODEs are often impossible to solve for generic $f$, and they generally require numerical methods in provide a solution.
+General ODEs are often impossible to solve for generic $f$, and they generally require numerical methods in order to provide a solution.

 ## Numerical Solutions to ODEs